tuan-nguye/Organizer/README.md

 The program maintains a file structure where files from the same date are located in the same directory.
 Each folder has a certain threshold.
 If exceeded all the files are moved into a lower layer.
 The layers indicate time units in decreasing order.
 They go from year --> month --> day of month --> hour --> minute --> second.

 In the example below, the threshold is equal to <b>1</b>.
 Here you can see how the files are organized and how the folders are named can be seen.
-Before, there are some text files and a csv file.
+These are the text and csv files that are about to be sorted:
 ```
 E:.
 ├───exampleFiles